What is Options Trading?

 Lower Investment Than Other Trading Stocks

-Options are generally favoured by investors because they require less capital initially than is required for share trading or anything that requires purchasing the underlying asset.
+Options are generally favored by investors because they require less capital initially than is required for share trading or anything that requires purchasing the underlying asset.
 For example, if you want to get into buying ETFs in Australia as a long term investment, you’ll need to stump up a larger amount of cash in advance.

 Greater Potential Profits